k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

-# Source Data Metrics
+# Source Data Analysis

 This article describes plugins which analyses the source system's and calculates various metrics.
 The analysis is done based on the data snapshot.

 The plugins are:

 * [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) - calculates various data quality metrics as described below.
+These metrics can be then used for masking and synthetic data generation.
-* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) - identifies fields with a limited number of distinct values (in data sample) and saves them into an MTable.
+* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) - identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
+These metrics can be then used for masking and synthetic data generation.
 The plugin is introduced in V8.3.
 * [NULL Percentage](04_source_data_metrics.md#null-percentage) - calculates the percentage of NULL values per column.
 From Fabric V8.2 onwards, this plugin has been combined with the Data Quality Metrics plugin.

 ## Data Quality Metrics

-This plugin scans the data of the data sample in order to calculate the following 4 parameters:
+This plugin scans the data of the data sample in order to calculate various data quality metrics.
+These metrics can be then used for masking and synthetic data generation.

 * **Data Sample Size** - the actual number of values in a column in the data sample.
   * The data sample is retrieved per the Catalog settings.
 For example, the default sample size is 10% of the table size, with minimum 100 and maximum 500.
 However, the actual data sample size can vary, based on the table size.